netcredbrasil/docs/README.md

 very User needs to have an *UserType*, and even with the ambiguous name, an *UserType* is types of Company that an User needs to be associated with.
-To understand the companies types and how they correlate with them, you must have to know how they work, you will be able to find a complete description of each part of the companies in our Postman documentation.
+To understand the companies types and how they correlate with them, you must have to know how they work, you will be able to find a complete description of each part of the companies in our [*Postman documentation*](https://documenter.getpostman.com/view/14324610/TW6urARy#dc73138e-3613-43d4-9436-5d570de279c4).

 A **COMPANY** can be a **MERCHANT**, **MARKETPLACE**, **FACILITATOR**, **FINANCIER** or a **COMISSIONED**.
 And knowing all this types you need to know how each one of them are correlated each other, as viewed in this diagram: